54 Studies on Chopin’s Études

 This way, it does not sound virtuosic — just like 2 or more pianists playing together.
 In the Studies for the left hand alone it appears unimaginable that this can possibly be just 5 fingers on the same hand, and one would wish one could see this.
 Well, of course, one can, in concert.
 There is even an excellent quality YouTube video with Hamelin playing 5 of these Studies (thanks to Karen for providing this link!).

-List of Hamelin’s Interpretations in the Above Video:
+List of Hamelin’s Interpretations in the YouTube Video:

 Here’s the list of Studies played, with starting times and durations: